woman g27da04511 1280 woman g27da04511 1280

 1. Do You Check Your Oral Health?

 Mouthwash helps to maintain oral health.
-But is it effective as brushing or flossing?
-And how often should you be brushing your teeth and floss to maintain your teeth?
+But is it as effective as brushing or flossing?
+How often should you brush and floss your teeth to maintain your teeth?

 It’s common to get a checkup every year, but did you ever think about checking your oral health?
 Your mouth may not seem like the best place to get a checkup, but neglecting your oral health can lead to serious problems.
 Your dental care is important for your whole body.
 It helps your teeth, gums, and tongue stay healthy and helps you speak, eat, and drink better.